top of page

 Pierre Blin, (BA Outdoor and Experiential Education, Queens University) Director and main instructor of Rivers and Roots.

-Pierre was raised in the suburbs of Toronto by French and English parents.
-He represents the original French and English settlers who came but never quite learned how to live here gracefully.
-Figuring this all out has nurtured a life-long fascination with nature, ancestral skills and ways, and aboriginal culture and wisdom.
-He has studied with wildfood, foraging and herbalology with masters, such as Sam Thayer, Abrah Arneson, and Joe Pitawanakwat.
-He has studied wilderness and
+Pierre was raised in the suburbs of Toronto and was blessed to have a little forested ravine to explore, and to have taken summer trips to the great lake and shield country of Muskoka.He has had a life-long fascination with nature, and ancestral skills and ways.
+He has studied wildfood, foraging and herbology with masters, such as Sam Thayer, Abrah Arneson, and Joe Pitawanakwat.
+He has studied wilderness and nature mentoring skills with Jon Young, Mors Kochanski, Ricardo Sierra,

-Pierre has been teaching wilderness skills through camps and education centres for over 20 years.
+and many others, as well as countless hours of self study.
+Pierre has been teaching wilderness skills through camps, education centres and his wife’s small businesses for over 20 years.
 He has built three birchbark canoes, one of which is currently on display at Kawartha Outdoor Education Centre.

 bottom of page